These are some of our most frequently asked questions.

 How many students attend MMA?

-Our current population is just under 300 students.
+Our current population is just over 300 students.

 What is the school’s approach to discipline?